Travelers interested in luxury lodgings can check in for the

 lower costs than outright ownership.

-The company expects to double its properties in New York City by
+The company has doubled its properties in New York City.
+While

-the end of 2014.
-While nearly 80% of the company's revenues come
+nearly 80% of the company's revenues come from the US,

 As part of its international strategy, Hyatt is focusing on